ShiaMicaNaomiOnix/ShiaMicaNaomiOnix/README.md

-"Hello my name is ShiaMicaNaomiOnix!"
+"*Hello my name is ShiaMicaNaomiOnix!*"
 "What is your name?"